-The PSP admits approximately 20 students per year with the capacity to increase the number up to 35 students per year.
-It admits students from an interdisciplinary range of specialities (Civil Engineers, Surveyors, Architects, Engineers, etc., Archaeologists, Conservators, etc) which enables the development of research with broader interdisciplinary approaches and synergies.
-It offers a comparative advantage, as it is differentiated from the other two (2) partially related PSPs of the country, in the following distinct characteristics:
+The PSP admits approximately 20-25 students per year with the capacity to increase the number up to 35 students per year.
+It admits students from an interdisciplinary range of specialities which facilitates the development of research with broader interdisciplinary approaches and synergies.